 Ambush Marketing Examples

-There are many examples of ambush marketing, here is a small selection:
+There are many examples of ambush marketing, here are three of our favourite:

-2008 Beijing olympics lots of consumers believed Pepsi were the official sponsor when it was in fact Coca-Cola.
-Pepsi engaged in tactics such as changing the colour of their drinks cans from blue to red (red is considered a lucky colour in China) and printed photos of chinese winners from their online competitions on Pepsi cans supporting "Team China".
+- At the 2008 Beijing Olympics, lots of consumers believed Pepsi were the official sponsor when it was in fact Coca-Cola.
+Pepsi engaged in tactics such as changing the colour of their drinks cans from blue to red (red is considered a lucky colour in China) and printed photos of Chinese winners from their online competitions on Pepsi cans supporting "Team China".

-Whether you can prevent ambush marketing completely or reduce its use depends on the event.
+Whether you can prevent ambush marketing depends on the event at risk from ambush marketing and the ambush marketing method.
 Some activities such as the packaging companies use for their products may be difficult to control but other things such as use of advertising space around venues during events, may be easier to manage.
-As many examples of ambush marketing involve major sporting events, cities hosting such events now attempt to limit ambush marketing.
-For example the sponsors for the London 2012 Olympics are protected by strict legislation.
-Under the London Olympics and Paralympics Act 2006 companies risk jail and up to £20000 in fines, if their activities give the impression that they are associated with the London 2012 Olympic games when they are not an official sponsor.
-There are also regulations protecting advertising in zones around the London 2012 olympic venues.
-Advertising in these zones is not just restricted to traditional posters and billboards etc, it is any form of advertising including handing out merchandise containing non sponsor branding.
+As many examples of ambush marketing involve major sporting events, cities hosting such events will attempt to limit ambush marketing.
+For example the sponsors for the London 2012 Olympics were protected by strict legislation.
+Under the London Olympics and Paralympics Act 2006 companies risked jail and up to £20000 in fines, if their activities had given the impression that they were associated with the London 2012 Olympic games if they were not an official sponsor.
+There were also regulations protecting advertising in zones around the London 2012 Olympic venues.
+Advertising controls in those zones was wider than traditional posters and posters so that they regulated any form of advertising including handing out merchandise containing non sponsor branding.

 Ambush marketing can be a cheap way to disrupt a competitor's marketing campaign or sponsorship deal.
 However as the London 2012 Olympics example proves it is not as easy as it used to be.
-Any company wishing to engage in ambush marketing will need to think imaginatively, when it comes to creating an effective campaign that won't land them in trouble.
+Any company wishing to engage in ambush marketing will need to think imaginatively, when it comes to creating an effective Ambush Marketing Campaign that won't land them in trouble.